mikecao/hashkit/README.md

     1000 -> qi -> 1000

+## Salt

+If you want to randomize the results of the short ids, you can pass in a salt value as a string to the constructor:

+    var hashkit = new Hashkit("my salt string");

+Your output should now be:

+    1000 -> 2c54

 ## Options

-Hashkit provides the following options:
+If you want to fine tune the encoding process, Hashkit provides the following options:

     chars - Character set to use for encoding (default: abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789) shuffle - Shuffle the default character set (default: false)